Ray of Hope Ending

 - Person of Interest

-- Season 3: Team Machine is unable to stop Samaritan from being activated but The Machine creates fool proof identities for them that would allow them to hide in plain sight.
+- Season 3: Team Machine is unable to stop Samaritan from being activated but The Machine creates fool proof identities that would allow them to hide in plain sight.

-- Season 4: The Machine is dead but Finch is able to gather enough of its source code so he can rebuild it.
+- Season 4: The Machine is dead but Finch gathers enough of its source code so he can rebuild it.

 - In the second part of Vacant Sky, it turns out Auria is really the Big Bad after all, one of the second heroes Serijala has made a pact with the Virad, and Mia is dead.
 Things are looking kinda grim. ...And then, we discover that the Virad are infected by demons, meaning demon-killing weapons have a chance of permanently killing them off, and also there is the hope that stopping Ejaro will put an end to the Virad.